generik0/Smooth.IoC.Dapper.Repository.UnitOfWork/README.md

 - [JOINS](https://github.com/MoonStorm/Dapper.FastCRUD/wiki/JOINs)
 - [SQL statements and clauses](https://github.com/MoonStorm/Dapper.FastCRUD/wiki/SQL-statements-and-clauses)

-Or as i have already menioned use dapper or any other extension utilizing IDbConnection And IDbTransaction...
+Or as i have already menioned use dapper or any other extension utilizing IDbConnection and IDbTransaction...

 # What does this libray do?
 All of the repository and UoW pattern examples i could find online did not include the usage of a factory for registration and injection.
 The session would typically be added to the constructor meaning when the session was disposed by one method, another method in the class could not use it any more.
 The examples with IoC used some very complex registration and multithreading code.
 But there really isn't a need for this!